 Joseph Carbone was all too familiar with the huge need for eye care for underserved children.
 And he decided to do something about it, leaving his private practice behind to launch Eye Care 4 Kids, a nonprofit organization that brings eye care services to children whose families can’t afford it.

-Sixteen years after the launch of Eye Care 4 Kids, the organization has provided nearly 150,000 kids with professional eye exams, vision screenings and, if needed, “new, really cool eye glasses.”
+Sixteen years after the launch of Eye Care 4 Kids, the organization is approaching 200,000 kids with professional eye exams, vision screenings and, if needed, “new, really cool eye glasses.”

 The nonprofit now has a presence in five states including a family clinic, laboratory, school-based clinics, other community-based clinics and even mobile clinics.
 Not only do the kids need the services, but we need to take the services to the kids.

-Eye Care 4 Kids would like to see a free clinic in every major city across the United States.
-This is America.
+Eye Care 4 Kids would like to see a free clinic in every major city across the United States, and a mobile clinic in each state to aid in our Rural Outreach Program This is America.
 There is no reason a child should go years without an eye examination, without professional eye care, without a silly pair of glasses.

 Joseph Carbone and Eye Care 4 Kids have received multiple awards for being an outstanding kid’s charity.
 This year Joseph Carbone received the Ernst & Young Social Entrepreneur of the 2016!